EncodeClub-AIBootcamp24Q1-Team4/FinalProject/README.md

 ### Postgres database

 The Postgres database is used to cache some data from the goPlusLabs.io webservice.
 You can install Postgres from following the instructions and downloads avaialble on the Postgres website here: https://www.postgresql.org/download/ .
 BasedRugChat was tested on Postgres version 16.2.
+As an alternative option to installing locally, you can also run a cloud base solution here.
+A free option that was tested with BasedRugChat can be found here: https://neon.tech/

 After the database is installed, it is also optional for you install PGAdmin.
 The included backups of the data and schema were generated using PGAdmin 4 v8.5.
 You can download this tool from here: https://www.pgadmin.org/download/ .